 From a public health perspective, excessive consumption of red meat and dairy is also linked to 42,000 deaths annually in the UK.
 Conversely, 70,000 deaths in the UK in 2020 were associated with insufficient intake of nutritious plant-based foods.
 We therefore have an opportunity to improve public health and reclaim much of our farmland for nature, environmental societal services, and carbon sequestration by drastically reducing animal farming, particularly the production and consumption of red meat and dairy.
 Adopting sustainable and regenerative crop production systems, in particular no-till Conservation Agriculture, is a valuable approach for this transition.

-So why do animal agriculture lobby groups continue to promote meat and dairy consumption, often with government backing?
+So why do animal agriculture industry groups continue to promote meat and dairy consumption, often with government backing?
 In the UK, the Agriculture and Horticulture Development Board (AHDB), a levy board established by the David Cameron government and sponsored by DEFRA, continues to mislead the public with campaigns like “Let’s Eat Balanced,” which promote red meat and dairy consumption at a cost of millions.
 An investigation by Open Democracy revealed that the £4.6 million campaign in January 2024 was approved by a serving minister, despite recommendations from the Climate Change Committee to reduce meat consumption.
 The investigation uncovered the AHDB privately acknowledged the health risks of red meat but publicly claimed their campaign is “proudly built on the foundation of the NHS Eatwell Guide.”
 This is misleading, as the campaign’s website includes ‘healthy recipes’ like Moroccan-style kebabs with 110g of lamb per person—well above the 70g daily limit recommended by the Eatwell Guide, with no disclaimer that such meals should not be consumed daily.

 Medical organisations representing over a million healthcare professionals have urged the AHDB to drop this campaign, but their concerns have gone unanswered.
 The AHDB also continues to promote and support the inefficient tillage-based crop production which uses excessive amounts of agrochemicals and degrades the land causing soil erosion, runoff, flooding and environmental pollution.
 Red meat consumption is still promoted in schools through initiatives like the Meat Voucher Scheme from Quality Meat Scotland, which claims to ‘support the Scottish red meat sector’s efficiency, sustainability, and profitability’.
 The UK government also supports the provision of milk from cows, goats, and sheep in schools, yet there is a glaring lack of support for plant-based milk alternatives, despite their health benefits, environmental advantages, and suitability for those with lactose intolerance.